 Adjustment to life-changing illness/pain management

 I work from quiet, pleasant premises close to the Sussex County Hospital (bus routes 1, 1a, 7, 14, 14C, 37, 52, 12, 27 all run nearby) in Kemp Town.
-The practice is open on Mondays, Tuesdays, Thursdays, and Friday mornings.
-Early morning and late evening sessions are available on Mondays and Tuesdays, with Saturday morning sessions by arrangement (assessment only).
+The practice is open on Mondays, Tuesdays, and Thursdays.
+Early morning and evening sessions are available on Mondays and Tuesdays.

 I also offer Skype and telephone sessions, by arrangement.